Langtang: Access

 The nearest motorable roadhead for the Langtang Valley is Syaphrubesi, which is also the base for most treks into the Langtang Valley.
 The distance of Syaphrubesi from Kathmandu is 113 km.
 But due to bad road conditions, it usually takes 6-8 hours to drive from Kathmandu to Syaphrubesi.
 Just as for the Langtang National Park, entering the Langtang Valley requires everyone except locals to have the TIMS permit and the Langtang National Park entry permit.

 Tourism

 The Langtang Valley trek, from Syaphrubesi to Kyanjin Gompa and back, is the third most popular trek in Nepal, after the Annapurna Circuit and Everest Base Camp (EBC) treks.
 Several treks go through the Langtang valley and link it to nearby valleys, like the Helambu valley.
 In most of these treks, one can stay at local 'tea houses', which are run by locals in nearly every village in the valley, and where one gets basic lodging and food.
 Around 2000, with the support of the United Nations Development Programme, some of these were equipped with solar panels so that hikers could shower with warm water.
 There are also several mountain-climbing options available in the Langtang valley, ranging from relatively easy-to-climb peaks around 5,000 m high, such as Kyanjin Ri and Tsergo Ri, to technically challenging peaks, such as Dorje Lhakpa and Langtang Lirung.

+Permits

+Foreign nationals trekking in the Langtang Valley are required to obtain a Langtang National Park Entry Permit before entering the protected area.
+Depending on the trekking regulations in force, a Trekkers' Information Management System (TIMS) card may also be required for some trekkers.
+The Langtang National Park Entry Permit is issued by the Department of National Parks and Wildlife Conservation and is available through the Nepal Tourism Board.
+As of 2026, the permit fee is NPR 3,000 for non-SAARC nationals and NPR 1,500 for citizens of SAARC member states.
+Permits may be obtained directly from the Nepal Tourism Board in Kathmandu or arranged through a registered trekking agency before the trek.
+Permit checks are carried out at the entrance to Langtang National Park near Syabrubesi and at several checkpoints along the trekking route, including Bamboo, Langtang Village, and Kyanjin Gompa.